spiral/docs/docs/en/start/configuration.md

 }
 ```

-Each injectable config class in the Spiral Framework contains
+Each injectable config class in Spiral contains
 a [CONFIG constant](https://github.com/spiral/http/blob/master/src/Config/HttpConfig.php#L19) that defines the name of
 the corresponding config file.
 When the container resolves an injectable config object, it automatically loads all
 values from the config file and assigns them to the `$config` property of the config object.